VibeCoder01/SystemInsightsAnalyser/README.md

     - <span style="color:orange;">✔</span> **Amber Check**: Present, but the record is "stale" (older than the disappearance threshold).
     - <span style="color:grey;">?</span> **Grey Question Mark**: Present in the file, but no date information was provided.
     - <span style="color:red;">✖</span> **Red X**: Not present in the file.
 - **Cross-System Discrepancies**: This is a collapsed section that you can expand.
-It shows a pairwise comparison between your files, highlighting machines that exist in one file but are missing in the other.
+It shows a pairwise comparison between your files, highlighting the unique machines that exist in one file but are missing in the other.

 ### 6. Adjust Settings